ccdc-opensource/csd-md/README.md

 # CSD-MD
 CSD-MD is a Python package that enables the user to setup and run a molecular dynamics simulation using CSD entries and CCDC tools.

-# Funding, Authorship, and Acknowledgments:
+## Funding, Authorship, and Acknowledgments
 This workflow has been developed thanks to the seed funding from the Grant "UKRI Impact Acceleration Account (IAA) Proof of Concept Scheme" and the collaboration between:
 - The Richard Bryce Group at the University of Manchester (UoM): https://research.manchester.ac.uk/en/persons/richard.bryce and,
 - The Discovery Science Team at the Cambridge Cristallographic Data Centre (CCDC).